lattejed/learnyouatezos.com/pages/first-five-and-a-half-minutes-on-a-server-with-ansible.md

-+++
+---
-title = "First Five (and a Half) Minutes on a Server with Ansible" date = "2013-09-03T20:14:43+07:00" aliases = [
+template: post
-    "/pages/001-first-five-and-a-half-minutes-on-a-server-with-ansible.html"
+title: First Five (and a Half) Minutes on a Server with Ansible
-]
+date: 2013-09-03

-+++
+---

 **Note: The Ansible script below is unusable due to breaking changes.
-I've written about a similar approach [here](/pages/first-five-and-a-half-minutes-on-a-server-with-a-shell-script) using a simple shell script**
+I've written about a similar approach [here](/first-five-and-a-half-minutes-on-a-server-with-a-shell-script.html) using a simple shell script**

 This is a response/addendum to two really good "first five minutes" style posts discussing the setting up and basic hardening of a remote server.
 Brian Kennedy discusses his first five minutes here<sup>1</sup> on Ubuntu.
 It's a great tutorial covering the basics of security.
 Of course, if you've gone through it once you'll want to automate it.
 There is also a post on automating the process<sup>2</sup> (actually using the steps described in Brian's post) with Ansible.
 The latter was either not tested or only worked on earlier version of Ubuntu/Ansible.
 I'll cover an updated version here that works with the most recent version of Ansible and Ubuntu 13.04 x64 and includes some helpful additions.